oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 weblogic-domain-cm   14        12m
 ```

-####  Delete a Kubernetes namespace from an operator
+####  Delete a Kubernetes namespace from the operator
-When you no longer want a namespace to be managed by an operator, you need to remove it from
+When you no longer want a namespace to be managed by the operator, you need to remove it from
 the operator's `domainNamespaces` list, so that the corresponding Kubernetes resources that are
 associated with the namespace can be cleaned up.